DeepLearningForPrecisionHealthLab/ARMED_MixedEffectsDL/adni_t1w/README.md

 # Alzheimer's Disease diagnosis from T1-weighted MRI

+In this application of MEDL, we classify individuals into Alzheimer's Disease or cognitively normal based on their structural MRI.
+Specifically, we acquire 2D coronal slices through the right hippocampus and train a CNN classifier.
+Data is sourced from the ADNI2 and ADNI3 datasets.

 ## Data preprocessing

 1. Image selection: `select_images_dx.ipynb` performs some dataset curation and selects good-quality images from the ADNI2 and ADNI3 datasets.
 It generates a .csv file containing image information and an sMRI_input_files.csv file for use with the DLLabPipeline.